 Walking through town center Linhart Square and the old baroque park is a pleasure to the eyes.
-The Chocolate Festival every April sees local and foreign chocolate offer delicious tastings for over 3 days.
-The Museum of Apiculture takes you through traditional Slovenian beekeeping; and then there’s Čebelica or Little Bee, the municipal building with its colorful bee-themed entrance.
+The Chocolate Festival every April sees local and foreign chocolate offer delicious tastings for over three days.
+The Museum of Apiculture takes you through traditional Slovenian beekeeping, and then there’s Čebelica or Little Bee, the municipal building with its colorful bee-themed entrance.

-Serving fresh produce grown in their own garden as well as seasonal delicacies, the outdoor restaurant is the perfect spot to enjoy a truly local lunch or dinner while looking out at the Sava River.
+Serving fresh produce grown in their own garden and seasonal delicacies, the outdoor restaurant is the perfect spot to enjoy a truly local lunch or dinner while looking out at the Sava River.
 Try the grilled trout fillet with oatmeal risotto, kielbasa with horseradish, sauteed calf’s liver, and the Radol’ca Cake.

 Russian Chapel On The Vrsic Pass

-Dedicated to St. Vladimir, this wooden chapel on the Vrsic Pass was built by Russian prisoners of war during World War I. The simple chapel is surrounded by the graves of Russian POW’s and has a pyramid-shaped memorial reading “To the sons of Russia” on the right of the chapel.
+Dedicated to St. Vladimir, this wooden chapel on the Vrsic Pass was built by Russian prisoners of war during World War I. The simple chapel is surrounded by the graves of Russian POWs and has a pyramid-shaped memorial reading “To the sons of Russia” on the chapel’s right.
 Since it’s a short drive from Kranjska Gora, it’s good to base yourself here while visiting.

-Kranjska Gora is also a good base to visit Lake Jasna which is about 2 km away.
+Kranjska Gora is also an excellent base to visit Lake Jasna, which is about 2 km away.
 The stunning alpine lake in Northwestern Slovenia has breathtaking mountain views, beautiful white sands, and aquamarine waters.
-A dark bronze statue of the legendary Goldenhorn or Zlatorog chamonix from Mount Triglav guards the lake and affords one the opportunity to pose here.
+A dark bronze statue of the legendary Goldenhorn or Zlatorog Chamonix from Mount Triglav guards the lake and allows one to pose here.

-In summer the lake is perfect for picnicking, swimming, fly fishing, sunbathing, rafting, and hiking around the lake.
+The lake is perfect for picnicking, swimming, fly fishing, sunbathing, rafting, and hiking around the lake in summer.
 There’s also a popular wooden 3-level turret-shaped diving platform that was built in 2015.
-There is also a ‘Library by the Lake’, ice cream parlors, beer bars, and a lookout tower for photographs.
+There is also a ‘Library by the Lake,’ ice cream parlors, beer bars, and a lookout tower for photographs.

 Town Of Kranj